zynksoftware/Zynk-Workflow/_docs/Settings-Section/Common-Task-Settings.md

 _Required_
 If set to True the workflow will stop running if the task does not end successfully, otherwise the workflow will continue.

+### Can Resume From Failure
+_Required_
+When a task fails and this setting is enabled, the status of the task will be set to 'Resume' rather than 'Fail'.
+This indicates  that the workflow should start from this task the next time it runs.
+This means that the workflow will pick up from where it left off in the event of this task failing.
+This setting defaults to True.

+The [Resume Workflow on Failure](../Key-Concepts-Section/Workflows#Resume-Workflow-on-Failure) setting in the workflow properties must also be True for this to work.

+If set to false, the workflow will start from the begining even if this task fails.

 ### Enabled
 _Required_
 Set to True to run this task when the workflow is executed, otherwise it will be skipped.
 If a container task is not enabled none of the child tasks will be ran.